In making decisions, sometimes we give up too soon when we should really keep going and sometimes we keep going when we should have quit long before.

 A different kind of example from Otto about making decisions…

-His dad died about three and a half years ago.
-Since then, he had been spending a fair amount of time looking at different events that had happened between him and his father that had caused the two of them to not be as close and connected as they could have been over the years.
+His dad died several years ago.
+The following year, he spent a fair amount of time looking at different events that had happened between him and his father that had caused the two of them to not be as close and connected as they could have been over the years.

 Then Otto stopped writing.

 He didn’t set out to write a book and the loud voice inside him would at times tell him he was wasting his time but a deeper knowing urged him to keep going.